ConstantinAlexandruOneata/ConstantinAlexandruOneata/README.md

 <h1>Hi, I'm Alex!</h1>

-<p> I'm an aspiring Network Engineer with a solid foundation in configuring and troubleshooting network devices, supported by CompTIA A+, Net+, and CCNA certifications.
-Recently transitioned to an AWS Server Repair Technician role, gaining hands-on experience in managing service tickets, server maintenance, and hardware decommissioning.
+<p> Aspiring Network Engineer with 3 years of dedicated study and hands-on lab experience.
+Certified in CompTIA A+, Network+, and CCNA, with skills in configuring and troubleshooting various networking devices and protocols.
+Strong background in sales and customer service, currently pursuing CCNP Enterprise certification.
 Currently pursuing the CCNP Enterprise certification to further enhance my technical skills and knowledge. </p>

 <h2>👨‍💻 Networking Projects:</h2>